lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 #### using zip archive ####

 If you check this checkbox you can tell the script to install a bundle hosted on GitHub by downloading the zip archive (zipball) even if `git` is installed.
-This is especially useful if you have installed `git` but sitting behind a firewall.
+This is especially useful if you have installed `git` but sitting behind a firewall which denies the git port.

 ### Reveal Target Folder in Finder ###